Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

     - Are the specialized computations performed by the frontal cortex due to a unique neuroanantomy/neurochemistry/other factors?
     - How do we align evidence for the prefrontal cortex functioning within the first 6 months of life with evidence for the continuing development of the region until teenage years?
 - Two views of the prefrontal cortex development
-    - Maturational perspective: structural development occurs at a particular age, enabling increases in cognitive ability.
+    - *Maturational perspective*: structural development occurs at a particular age, enabling increases in cognitive ability.
-    - Skill learning perspective: regions of the prefrontal cortex play a fundamental role in cognitive transitions because of the region’s involvement in the acquisition of any new skill or knowledge.
+    - *Skill learning perspective*: regions of the prefrontal cortex play a fundamental role in cognitive transitions because of the region’s involvement in the acquisition of any new skill or knowledge.
 - Lesions to the dorsolateral prefrontal cortex in infant monkeys lose the skill of object permanence.
 - Studies show that stronger activation of the frontoparietal network is related to greater working memory capacity and that activation of the network also increase with age.
 - This is further supported by computational modeling where stronger synaptic connectivity between the prefrontal and parietal regions, and not faster transmission of signal nor stronger connections, can itself account for the observed changes in working memory.